clabornd/pmartR/cran-comments.md

 - Removed C++11 specification
 - Consolidated non-standard top level file `disclaimer.txt` into README

+**Remaining Notes**
+In rhub checks, package size exceeds 5mb due to the 'lib' directory, which contains the compiled C++ code.
+This is required for the package to function.
+Previous submission did not appear to contain this note.

 **Files being written to disk**
 Fixed tests writing to the ~/Downloads folder.
 It was noted that there were other files being written to src/R/.svn/pristine/.... however we can't see how our code would write to this location, I'm unable to find these files on ubuntu/debian containers.